 Wild Camping and camper vans

-Camping, caravans and campervans are welcome in Exmoor National Park but only in recognised sites.
+Camping, caravans and campervans are welcome in Exmoor National Park but only with landowner permission.

 The terms “Open Access land”, “CRoW land” and “Common land” do not confer that there is any public right to camp.
 The Countryside and Rights of Way Act (2000) explicitly excludes camping as a right in its legislation.